 You are able to request access to your medical records.
-This can be done either by attending the practice and viewing your computerised records on screen (the majority of your records will be computerised) and your old paper records.
-A charge is made for this and you will need to be accompanied by a member of staff when accessing your records.
+This can be done by attending the practice and viewing your computerised records on screen (the majority of your records will be computerised) and your old paper records, if required.
+You will need to be accompanied by a member of staff when viewing your records.

 Copies of your records

 In addition, you can request copies of your records.
-We can supply these on an encrypted CD, if you wish to have electronic copies, or on paper, provided that you collect the paper copies in person.
+We can supply these in electronic format or on paper, provided that you collect the paper copies in person.
 We are not able to post paper copies to you.
-A charge will be made for this service depending on the volume of your records.
-Please refer to the fees attached to the non NHS services tab.

 A leaflet is attached setting the terms and conditions of this service and an application form is also attached for you to request access.